+Boss weapons are unique pieces of equipment across the Dark Souls series, but they are arguably the most tedious to obtain in Dark Souls Remastered.
 However, there are a great many benefits to acquiring these weapons.
-If you want to explore all the content the game has to offer, you should definitely consider investing the time and resources into procuring them.
+If you want to explore all the content the game has to offer, you should consider investing the time and resources into procuring them.

 Gather Boss Souls

-Find the Blacksmith
+Find the Giant Blacksmith

 Upgrade Your Weapons

-In order for a weapon to be eligible to be ascended with a boss soul, it must be upgraded to +10, which requires several regular and large titanite shards, and a trip to Andre the blacksmith in the Undead Parish to ascend the selected weapon past +5.
+For a weapon to be eligible to be ascended with a boss soul, it must be upgraded to +10, which requires several regular and large titanite shards, and a trip to Andre the blacksmith in the Undead Parish to ascend the selected weapon past +5.